Isuzu Faster: First generation (1972)

-Second generation (1980–1988)
+Second generation (1980)

 The second generation was more commonly marketed worldwide under the Isuzu label (either as the "Isuzu KB" or just plain "Pick Up").
 It continued to use the "Rodeo" suffix for the four-wheel drives.
 The second generation model was the first Isuzu pickup offered in three cab styles: single cab, double cab and "Space Cab" ("Sports Cab" in some markets).
+Although it had received a completely new body, its chassis remained the same as its predecessor.
 Sales in the UK continued as the Bedford KB.

 This generation was not shared with the GM North American GMT325 platform, which replaced the North American Chevrolet LUV in 1982.

-Australasia
+Australia

-Holden in Australasia distributed the second generation Isuzu Faster between January 1981 and August 1988 as the first generation or KB series "Holden Rodeo", for which production started in December 1980.
+Holden in Australia distributed the second generation Isuzu Faster between January 1981 and August 1988 as the first generation or KB series "Holden Rodeo", for which production started in December 1980.
 Early KBs were fitted with circular headlamps and a horizontal four-bar grille, but a 1983 model year facelift in December 1982 brought rectangular lamps with a 12-port grille insert as well as restyled side mirrors.

 At launch, Holden made the Rodeo available in utility (pickup) and cab chassis body variants in both rear- (LWB) and four-wheel drive (SWB) layouts.
 All models featured a floor- or column-mounted four-speed synchromesh manual transmission coupled with the 1.6-liter gasoline or 2.0-liter diesel engines.
 The 1983 model year update increased these displacements to 1.8- and 2.2-liters, respectively.
 At the same time a new upmarket "LS" model was issued (coded KB28), fitted with a 2.0-liter gasoline engine and five-speed manual.
 For the 1984 year model, beginning in February 1984, the 2.0-liter became the base gasoline engine.

+With the demise of the Holden WB in 1984, the Rodeo became the only pickup and chassis cab vehicle available from Holden (until the arrival of the car-based Holden VG Utility in 1990).
 The 1985 model from July the same year signaled another facelift, the release of the two-door Space Cab body style, the debut of a new 2.3-liter gasoline engine, and the deletion of the four-speed manual and column-shift selector (making the floor-mounted five-speed manual standard).
 From March 1986 (1986 model year), the 2.3-liter became the standard gasoline engine and in April the subsequent year, the 1987 models obtained a final facelift with an open rectangular grille design and optional power steering.

 Versions with unique local specifications were assembled in New Zealand at GM's Trentham assembly plant.
 These were also badged as Holdens.